STAY IN THE HIMALAYAN MOUNTAINS

 In a study of the musical originality of 15,618 classical music themes, the importance of objective characteristics and zeitgeist for popularity was examined.
 Both the musical originality of a theme relative to its contemporary works (the zeitgeist), as well as its "absolute" originality influenced in similar magnitude the popularity of a theme. - Simonton, Dean K. (1980).
 "Thematic fame, melodic originality, and musical zeitgeist: A biographical and transhistorical content analysis".

-Eisenman continues in his essay to describe today's world in terms of a double zeitgeist, where "two spirits of the times" co-exist as separate entities.
+Eisenman in his essay described today's world in terms of a double zeitgeist, where "two spirits of the times" co-exist as separate entities.
 He describes the first zeitgeist as a traditional one based on land, industry, and people.
 Examples include the newly formed nations, such as Serbia and Slovakia that have been formed based on land, language, culture and specific ethnic identities.
 The second zeitgeist is based on information, communications, and technology, and include the emergence and increasing use of jet airplane travel, fax machines and the World Wide Web.
 In the first zeitgeist, there exists a tendency to concentrate on the particular local conditions and place, in the second zeitgeist there exists a tendency to concentrate on the global and general.
 Jack Welch is widely credited with GE’s remarkable performance during the 1980s and 1990s.